Let’s start with the REALLY BIG picture from the perspective of eternity.

 In the year that King Uzziah died, I saw the Lord, high and exalted, seated on a throne; and the train of his robe filled the temple.
 Above him were seraphim, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying.
 And they were calling to one another: “Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory.”
 At the sound of their voices the doorposts and thresholds shook and the temple was filled with smoke.
 (Isaiah 6:1-4 NIV)

-The Apostle John identified the ‘LORD Almighty’ that Isaiah saw was Jesus Christ in his pre-incarnate glory.
+The Apostle John identified the ‘LORD Almighty’ that Isaiah saw as Jesus Christ in his pre-incarnate glory.

 Isaiah said these things because he saw his glory and spoke of him.
 (John 12:41 NIV)

-Then later, the Apostle John himself, who walked with Jesus throughout his incarnation and earthly ministry saw a revelation of Jesus Christ after his resurrection, as he is today:
+Then later, the Apostle John himself, who walked with Jesus throughout his earthly ministry, saw a revelation of Jesus Christ after his resurrection, as he is today:

 I turned around to see the voice that was speaking to me.
 And when I turned I saw seven golden lampstands, and among the lampstands was someone like a son of man, dressed in a robe reaching down to his feet and with a golden sash around his chest.
 The hair on his head was white like wool, as white as snow, and his eyes were like blazing fire.
 His feet were like bronze glowing in a furnace, and his voice was like the sound of rushing waters.
 In his right hand he held seven stars, and coming out of his mouth was a sharp, double-edged sword.
 His face was like the sun shining in all its brilliance.
 (Revelation 1:12-16 NIV)